iltuoconsulenteit/DocCropper/README.md

 - Prompt to launch DocCropper immediately at the end of installation
 - Place small wrapper scripts (start and stop) in the installation folder which call the real scripts under `scripts/`
+- When updating an existing installation the repository is reset to the chosen branch and untracked files are removed so missing scripts are restored and obsolete files cleaned up
 - On Windows the installer requires administrator rights to install under `%ProgramFiles%`.
 If not run as admin it will re-launch itself requesting elevation.